 Wild child, disillusioned radical, impoverished artist, disciplinarian patriarch, environmentalist or elder statesman: which was the real William Wordsworth?

 2020 marks 250 years since the birth of the boy who grew up to be one of the world’s best-loved nature poets and a pivotal figure behind the creation of the National Trust and the global conservation movement.
 2021 marks the birth of his sister, a talented writer in her own right and his muse and co-collaborator.

-As the birthplace and childhood home he shared with his parents, brothers and sister Dorothy, Wordsworth House and Garden will be hosting a year of special events centred around an emotive anniversary exhibition, ‘The Child is Father of the Man’, exploring how William was shaped by his wild, outdoor upbringing.
+As the birthplace and childhood home he shared with his parents, brothers and sister Dorothy, Wordsworth House and Garden has a year of special events planned.